Forever Evil: Suicide Squad

 Lydon gave issue 28 a 3 out of 10, saying, "Even O.M.A.C. can't save this one.
 Matt Kindt's uneven plotting and characterization is matched in its inconsistency by Jason Masters and Carlos Rodriguez' art.
-Allt he double and triple crossing is coming a head as the gang sets aside some differences to deal with a Thinker-run OMAC bent on destroying them and Belle Reve.
+All the double and triple crossing is coming a head as the gang sets aside some differences to deal with a Thinker-run OMAC bent on destroying them and Belle Reve.
 But there is very little substance here.
 OMAC takes out the entire team singlehandedly and Kindt throws in a solution that we don't even get to see executed.
 It feels like a single issue stretched to its limits to cover enough pages for two.
 Masters and Rodriguez have a few moments of competency but overall their work is boring.
 Their visual storytelling is brought down by statuesque characters and a lack of clear focus.
 It's probably for the best that this book will soon be put out of its misery."

 Suicide Squad #29 received a 6.9 out of 10 from Schedeen, saying "Suicide Squad #29 caps off this series' tie-in arc as the whole gang bands together to stop O.M.A.C.'s rampage.
 It's not a particularly remarkable finish, but it allows for some nice moments with several characters, sets the stage for the team post-Forever Evil, and offers new hope that DC is building towards something bigger with the various Jack Kirby characters."
 Lydon gave the final issue a 3 out of 10, saying, "Matt Kindt's run on Suicide Squad ends with a whimper...
 There's no wow factor in this one.
 It's just being seen through to the end.
 The ending does move toward resetting the concept of the Suicide Squad, maybe in the hopes that a new writer can do them some justice in the future."